ROBOTIS-GIT/emanual/docs/en/platform/rh_p12_rn/examples_rna.md

 * (G) go to goal position : goal position in the PARAMETERS will be applied immediately when checked.

 `++ PARAMETERS ++`
+* goal PWM : Setting value will be written in the goal PWM address of the RH-P12-RN.
-* goal current : Setting value will be written in the goal current address of the RH-P12-RN.
+* goal current : Setting value will be written in the goal PWM address of the RH-P12-RN.
 * goal velocity : Setting value will be written in the goal velocity address of the RH-P12-RN.
-* goal acceleration : Setting value will be written in the goal acceleration address of the RH-P12-RN.
 * goal position : Setting value will be written in the goal position address of the RH-P12-RN when **(G) go to goal position** is checked.

 ## [Linux Example](#linux-example)